myzlab/k-search-v2-docs/docs/misc/kvalues.md

 Allows you append multiple records at the same time.

 - **list:** which is the list of objects which will correspond to the values of multiple records.
-This list will be iterate through `kAppendValuesFunction` function to get the list of objects which will be stored into the `KValues` object.
+This list will be iterate through `kAppendValuesFunction` function to get the list of values which will be stored into the `KValues` object.
-- **kAppendValuesFunction:** which is a function that will process the list of objects received in the previous parameter to obtain the list of objects that will be stored in the `KValues` object.
+- **kAppendValuesFunction:** which is a function that will process the `list` of objects received in the previous parameter to obtain the list of values that will be stored in the `KValues` object.

 To use `values` method, you need to import the static functions as follows: